eead-csic-compbio/kmeleon/README.md

 In **"binary" mode** (-m binary) the values of the intervals reflect whether there is kmer count > 1 ("1") or not ("0").
 Therefore, sucessive bases with kmer count > 1 will be considered of the same interval even if their kmer counts are different.
+Note that if the -d (--diploid) parameter is set, the values of the intervals will be "1" for kmer_count > 2 and "0" for kmer_count==1 or kmer_count==2.
+The -d option should be set when we expect regular heterozygous variants in our data, and it should not be set when we do not expect heterozygous variants (haploid species, pure lines, etc).
 Thus, "binary" mode will generate longer intervals than "raw" mode, in general.
 For example, the previous kmer counts would be: